|Healthy Diet Plans >> Health Issues and Diet >> Acute Pancreatitis >> Acute Pancreatitis Diet|

 Acute Pancreatitis Diet

 Acute pancreatitis dietary management is an integral part of treating the condition.
 However, before you learn about the recommended acute pancreatitis diet plan, it is important for you to get know what this ailment is about.
 Acute pancreatitis can be described as a painful condition that occurs when there is an inflammation in the pancreas.
 The pancreas is a small organ in the digestive tract, situated behind your tummy, quite close to the opening of the small intestines.
 They produce the digestive enzymes, which are transported through a duct into the small intestines.
-Fortunately, any inflammation occurring in the pancreas can be resolved within a short span of time.
-However, if the problem is not addressed immediately and in the right way, it could become chronic.

 Explore more about chronic pancreatitis